jayway/cljwordgraph/INTRODUCTION.md

             └── test
                 └── core.clj

+When we start the REPL, Leiningen has made sure all jars are in the classpath:

+    asdf $ lein repl
+    REPL started; server listening on localhost port 41606 user=>

+To verify this, and to show how Clojure integrates with existing Java APIs, we import and instantiate some Spring LDAP
+classes:

+    user=> (import [org.springframework.ldap.core LdapTemplate ContextMapper]
+                   [org.springframework.ldap.core.support LdapContextSource])
+    user=> (def cs (doto (LdapContextSource.)
+                     (.setUrl "ldap://localhost")
+                     (.setBase "dc=jayway,dc=se")
+                     .afterPropertiesSet))
+    INFO: Property 'userDn' not set - anonymous context will be used for read-write operations user=> (def lt (LdapTemplate. cs))

+Since I happen to have an LDAP with some data in it, I can actually perform a search using the `LdapTemplate` instance we called `lt`.
+Note how I implement `ContextMapper` on the fly:

+    user=> (.search lt "" "(objectclass=person)"
+             (reify ContextMapper (mapFromContext [_ ctx] (.getStringAttribute ctx "cn"))))
+    #<LinkedList [Some Person, Some Person2, Some Person3, Some Person, Some Person, Some Apple Person]>

 # REPL

 Clojure is a LISP and is therefore Homoiconic (from _homo_ meaning _the same_ and _icon_ meaning _representation_).